cea-sec/openwec/doc/getting_started.md

 - Select "Enabled"
 - Click on "Show"
 - Add `Server=http://wec.windomain.local:5985/test,Refresh=30` which tells your Windows machines to
-    - fetch subscriptions from wec.windomain.local:5985
+    - fetch subscriptions from `wec.windomain.local:5985`
-    - use URI "/test"
+    - use URI `/test`
-    - look for subscriptions update every 30 seconds
+    - look for subscriptions update every `30` seconds

+> [!NOTE]
+> 30 seconds is very low as a refresh interval but it can be useful if you want to test different subscription parameters.
+As soon as you reach a stable configuration,  it is recommended to set this parameter to 3600 seconds (1 hour).

 3. Set event channels permissions